- · Whether There Was a Citation Given Due to the Accident(s)

 When it comes down to the fact of the matter, it’s not only truck drivers that are entrusted to ensure that only truck drivers with a record of safe driving operate semi-trucks.
 Those who have proven to be reckless drivers could present unnecessary risks for everyone.

 This is why trucking companies are required to administer alcohol and drug tests randomly, as well as anytime that there is a suspicion of drug or alcohol abuse with a truck driver.
 Not to mention, pre-employment testing is also a common practice.
 On top of this, it is left up to trucking companies whether they keep a driver who has been in an accident or not, regardless of how many accidents they may have on their record.
+This is also a reason to sue a trucking company when their driver get’s in an accident.

 Commercial transportation is a big industry, and commercial vehicles are usually much bigger than the ordinary vehicle that you use to get around town.
 There are a lot more things that can happen in a truck accident when it comes to the damage they cause and others that are injured during the accident.
 It’s for this reason that there are almost always multiple parties being held legally responsible for how they handle things and if a truck accident happens.